Hacker0x01/docs.hackerone.com/docs/hackers/retesting.md

 As programs receive vulnerability reports and work on deploying fixes, they need proof that their vulnerabilities have actually been fixed.
 Asking hackers to verify whether a vulnerability has been fixed is a good way to secure the protection of data.
 Programs can elect to invite you and other hackers to retest your vulnerabilities to verify fixes.

 ><i>This is a new feature that is currently in the beta phase and only select programs are testing this feature out.
 If you’re a part of those programs, you may be invited to retest the vulnerability fixes.
-There’s currently no effect to reputation for participating in the retest, and there’s also no time limit to complete it.</i>
+There’s currently no effect to reputation for participating in the retest.
+Although there’s no time limit, we recommend you to complete the retest within 24 hours after accepting the invitation.</i>

 If you’re invited to retest a vulnerability, you’ll receive an invitation in your email to retest the report.